Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \texttt{server-sig-algs}~\cite{RFC8308} is a server-side extension that informs the client about all supported signature algorithms when using a public key during client authentication.

 \texttt{publickey-hostbound@openssh.com}~\cite{protocolopenssh,agentrestrict} is a server-side extension to advertise support for host-bound public key authentication, which deviates from public key authentication by also covering the server's host key.
-This allows the enforcement of per-key restrictions when allowing remote servers to access local secret keys (i.e., when using SSH Agent).
+This allows the enforcement of per-key restrictions when generating the signature outside the SSH client (i.e., when using SSH Agent).

-\texttt{ping@openssh.com} \cite{protocolopenssh} is a server-side extension to advertise support for a transport level ping message similar to the Heartbeat extension in TLS \cite{RFC6520}.
+\texttt{ping@openssh.com} \cite{protocolopenssh} is a server-side extension to advertise support for a transport-level ping message similar to the Heartbeat extension in TLS \cite{RFC6520}.